OlympusDAO-Education/Documentation/contracts.md

 https://etherscan.io/address/0xd03056323b7a63e2095ae97fa1ad92e4820ff045

-All bond contracts are more or less the same, with the one exception of the assets or LPs they manage.
+All bond contracts are more or less the same, with the one exception of the assets or LP tokens they manage.
 The bond contracts handle all deposits and redemptions.
-Here parameters for monetary policy are configured per contract.
+Here parameters for monetary policy are configured.
-Such parameters are for instance the bond control variable and the max individual payout.
+Such parameters are for instance the [BCV](https://docs.olympusdao.finance/references/glossary#bcv) and the max individual payout.
 Below are listed old DAI bond contracts which got phased out due to historical reasons.